 IMPORTANT: Documentation should be provided well in advance of the beginning of the semester to allow time to make arrangements with faculty, to hire required staff, to coordinate with other service providers, or to purchase equipment which may be necessary.

 For documentation to be useful in making accommodations decisions, it should meet these criteria:

 - Educational, developmental, and/or medical history are presented.

 - Recommended accommodations are justified.

 - Evaluators’ professional credentials are established.

 Educational Opportunity Awaits

 WVNCC is committed to providing accessible facilities, appropriate accommodations, and support technology to students with documented disabilities.
-The Accessibility Office provides reasonable accommodations as required under the Americans with Disabilities Act Amendment (ADAAA) and Section 504 of the Rehabilitation Act.
+The ASC provides reasonable accommodations as required under the Americans with Disabilities Act Amendment (ADAAA) and Section 504 of the Rehabilitation Act.

-The Accessibility Office evaluates documentation and assesses the individual needs of each student.
-It is the responsibility of the student to contact the office to initiate accommodations.
+The Accessibility Coordinator evaluates documentation and assesses the individual needs of each student.
+It is the responsibility of the student to contact the Accessibility Coordinator to initiate accommodations.
 Staff interview students, reviewing documentation, to find the appropriate academic, classroom, and technical support that will assist them in their educational endeavors.

 Services are free and the Accessibility Office follows all guidelines and procedures regarding confidentiality.